warut-cha/Real-Time-ML-Telemetry-Pipeline/README.md

 # Real Time ML Telemetry Pipeline

-# Omnistream ML: Real-Time Neural Network Observability

-Omnistream is a high-performance, real-time observability engine for Machine Learning.
+Real Time ML Telemetry Pipeline is a high-performance, real-time observability engine for Machine Learning.
 Traditional tools like TensorBoard are built for post-training analysis.
 Omnistream acts as a live, 60-FPS "security camera" for your PyTorch models, streaming weights, activations, and gradients directly from the GPU to a hardware-accelerated dashboard—without choking your training loop.

 ## Features